 One of the deferred decision items discussed on page 4 is the subject of height limits in the Mixed-Use Downtown zone outside of the Downtown Design District.
-The Equitable Housing Project Advisory Team provided recommendations on this issue in mid-2018 following the public process, and it is anticipated that the Planning Commission and City Commission will provide direction in early fall 2018 with the goal of assuring that height limits are adequate to promote the development of a vibrant, mixed use downtown area.
+The Equitable Housing Project Advisory Team provided recommendations on this issue in mid-2018 following the public process.
+The City Commission determined to implement the recommendation of the Planning Commission, which was to slightly modify the 45' height limit adjacent to single family dwellings in the MUD by applying the lower height limit when a single family dwelling is abutting a proposed development, rather than within 100 feet of the proposed development.
+This change results in a modest increase in the allowable height limit within the zone for certain properties.
+The City Commission further directed that the discussion regarding height limits be revisited with the pending Comprehensive Plan update in 2020, to allow a more comprehensive discussion by the community and assure that height limits are adequate to promote the development of a vibrant, mixed-use downtown area.